lsst-dm/dmtn-011/index.rst

 Comparison of Shear Bias for Different Algorthms:
 -------------------------------------------------

 To see how different algorithms measure up against each other, we plot their shear biases against each other.
-As in all of these tests, we compare against some measurement standard, and look for a significant change in the multiplicative or additive bias with other algorithms we are testing.
+In these tests we take what we regard as a preferred measurement, in this case a measurement using the entire galaxy cutout (64x64) again two measurements done with much smaller cutout.
+We assum that the 64x64 measuremnt is the best we can do, and look to see if the multiplicative or additive bias of the other measurements differs from the preferred measurement by a significant amount.

-This idea of using one of the algorithms as a measuring stick for the others originally started when we were testing algorithms which took a lot of computing time against “shortcuts”, which were clearly not as accurate but required less time.
-For example, one of our tests was to compare measurements which used the full galaxy cutout (in this case 64x64) against measurements which used only a part of the cutout (24x24).
-The goal in those test was to see whether a smaller cutout would change the bias, wth the full cutout as a measuring stick.
+This idea of using one of the algorithms as a measuring stick for the others can tell us whether it makes any difference to take the additional computing time to do the larger image.
+In this test, the (40x40) cutout is significantly different than the (24x24) cutout.
+However, it does not differ from the (64x64) cutout.

   .. figure:: /_static/figure_2.png
      :name: figure_2
      :target: _images/figure_2.png

-     Comparison of shear bias with different stamp sizes
+     Comparison of shear bias for different algorithms

-One  question frequently asked is how this relates to the LSST requirements for achieving a particular accuracy in shear measurement.
-The answer is that we have not attempted to calibrate the shear algorithms tested in this study, so our comparisons are only intended to show relative differences between different measurement algorithms.
-A further calibration study is probably needed to say more.
-This study also did not include spatial variation in the Psf, which would be needed for an accurate assessment.
+One  question frequently asked is how this relates to the LSST requirement that we achieve a 3e-3 accuracy in the measurement of the slope, and 5e-4 in intercept.
+If we assume that any algorithm can be accurately calibrated, these our errorbars would presumably represent the errors in the calibrated bias.
+However, our tests do not tell us how well we meet this requirement.
+The size of the error bars certainly indicate something about the resolution of our measurements.
+But we don't actually have a way to calibrate our calculation of shear bias.
+That depends on the fidelity of the simulations

 How errors were determined:
 ---------------------------

 In the tests discussed below, we really ran only two simulations.
-One was the set of 200 subfields, each subfield having 10000 galaxies with the same applied shear.
-The other was a set of 6x1024 subfields at 6 values of total shear, with 1024 galaxies at each rotation angle.
+One was the set of 200 subfields, each subfield having 10000 galaxies with the same applied shear, or about 2 million galaxies in all.
+However, the large number of galaxies are really needed just to beat down the shot noise.
+Running 10 or even 20 samples of this size and measuring the variation between samples would be a useful technique for estimating the errors in our shear biases measurements.

-Looking forward, I would like to run more random simulations which give us a better idea of how our shear biases vary from simulation to simulation.

-We calculated our errors in two ways, one using estimators of the errors from each subfield to analytically determine the errors in the slope and intercept measurements.
-The other was to use a bootstrap technique to see how the bias varied within resampled distributions.
+However, for this study, we did not run multiple instances of the 2 million galaxy simulation, and we calculated our errors by attempting to look at the variation within the shear measurements in each subfield.
+We calculated our errors in two ways.
+One was to use estimators of the errors from each subfield to analytically determine the errors in the slope and intercept measurements.
+The other was to use a bootstrap technique to see how the bias parameters varied within resampled distributions.

-1. The analytic approach
+1. Estimating the error of the mean in each subfield.
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If (e1,e2) is the measure of the galaxy ellipticity and (g1,g2) is the applied shear, the deviation of (e1-g1,e2-g2) from (0,0) is a measure of our error.
 Of course, this measurement is dominated by shape noise.
 By averaging e1 and e2 over and entire subfield, we get an estimator of the applied shear, as well as the error in this estimation.